Folk dances of Punjab: Gatka

 Gatka is a form of martial art associated primarily with the Sikhs of the Punjab.
 It is a style of stick-fighting, with wooden sticks intended to simulate swords.
 The other weapon used is a shield, natively known as phari.
-The gatka is now popular as a sport or sword dance performance art and is often shown during Sikh festivals.
-Gatka's theory and techniques were taught by the Sikh gurus, and employed in the Sikh wars and has been thoroughly battle tested.
+It is now popular as a sport or sword dance performance art and is often performed during Sikh festivals.
+Gatka's theory and techniques were taught by the Sikh gurus, and employed by the Sikhs in war and has been thoroughly battle tested.